-- Where living space is provided above the garage, and the garage is the closest element to the street, the exterior wall of the living space is to be set back minimum 6'-0" from the exterior wall of the garage below, unless it can be shown to be an integral part of the Architectural style used and an attractive feature. - Where front access garages are utilized, the side facing elevation adjacent to the entry is to be considered an integral part of the home design with the use of windows, feature materials consistent with the front elevation and lighting.
+- Where living space is provided above the garage, and the garage is the closest element to the street, the exterior wall of the living space is to be set back minimum 6'-0" from the exterior wall of the garage below, unless it can be shown to be an integral part of the Architectural style used and an attractive feature. - Where front access garages are utilized, the side facing elevation adjacent to the entry is to be considered an integral part of the home design with the use of a suitable attractive feature i.e. windows, wood or wood effect panels with featuring materials consistent with the front elevation and lighting.